 What to pack for visiting Venice in winter

-Waterproof shoes.
 It rained when we were in Venice, but of course there’s possibility that it might flood at any time – you’ll get used to hearing the sirens ring out every morning at high tide.
 There were also the crazy floods in Venice about a year after we visited!
 I’m not suggesting you bring your wellies with you – who’s got room for those, right? – but a good pair of waterproof boots are a good addition to your suitcase.
 Trust me, you want to be toasty and warm.
 There’s nothing worse than schlepping around with wet feet all day.

-An umbrella.
 I’m from Scotland so it’s a rare day that I head out without an umbrella, but it’s a good idea to have one in your bag just in case the heavens decide to open.

-Sunglasses.
-Well, it was freezing cold for most of the time I was in Venice, but on the day we took the boat trip to Murano, Burano and Torcello boat trip it beamed with sunshine all day.
+As I mentioned it was freezing cold for most of the time I was in Venice, however, on the day we took the boat trip to Murano, Burano and Torcello boat trip it beamed with sunshine all day.
 It was just a whole different vibe completely!
 So make sure you’ve got sunglasses for those days when the sun decides to make an appearance – it’ll save you having to wade through lots of photos of you squinting into the sun.

-Don’t pack too much.
-You’ll have to wheel your suitcase along narrowed cobbled streets and probably across numerous crowded bridges as well, so you’ll want to make sure your suitcase is as easy to manoeuvre as possible.
+You’ll have to wheel your suitcase along narrowed cobbled streets, crowded bridges and probably multiple steps.
+So in short, you’ll want to make sure your it’s as easy to manoeuvre as possible.

 Where to stay in Venice

 We stayed at the Hotel Saturnia in Venice, which is a family run hotel which has been in operation since 1908.
 I loved it.
 It’s cosy, traditional and packed full of character.
 Expect enchanting wooden beams, ornate rugs and lots of original features – including a stained-glass window in the lobby.
 If you’re a fan of sleek and really contemporary design it might not be to your taste.
 But for me, I thought it was utterly charming.